sezanzeb/input-remapper/README.md

 #### Ubuntu/Debian

-Get a .deb file from the [release page](https://github.com/sezanzeb/input-remapper/releases) or install the latest changes via:
+Get a .deb file from the [release page](https://github.com/sezanzeb/input-remapper/releases) and install it with `sudo apt install -f ./input-remapper-2.0.1.deb`

+Or install the latest changes via:

 ```bash
 sudo apt install git python3-setuptools gettext